Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 Most genres showed a strong correlation with the overall average movie rating trend over time, except for the top three highest-rated genres.
 These genres maintained their popularity over time despite the general downward trend in ratings, as further illustrated in the heatmap.

-Another key finding was the evolution of IMDb ratings and movie releases, with a sharp increase in both after IMDb's launch in 1990, followed by a significant decline of 60.5% in volume rating in the past decade.
+Another key finding was the evolution of IMDb ratings and movie releases, marked by a sharp increase after IMDb's 1990 launch, peaking at 124M ratings for 2014 movies, followed by a significant 60.5% decline in rating volume over the past decade.

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/Average%20Ratings%20by%20Genre.png" alt="Distribution of Ratings Histogram" width="700" height="600">